 Event Schedule: bit.ly/InDEStructWorkshopSchedule

-We are organizing the first ever InDEStruct workshop on 15-17 Sept 2021.
-This interdisciplinary workshop will cover topics on material science, vibrations and optimization with a focus on Heat Exchanger design.
+The first ever InDEStruct workshop was organized on 15-17 Sept 2021.
+This interdisciplinary workshop covered topics on material science, vibrations and optimization with a focus on Heat Exchanger design.

 ABOUT THE WORKSHOP